PinkiePieExplosion/PinkiePieExplosion/README.md

 My Kemonomimi types are German Shepard, Golden Retriever & Orange cat (maybe more?
 Give me ideas!)

-I am usaully at docks as my IRL skin, my oc Sweet Heat or my Fez skin.
+I am usually at docks as my IRL skin, my oc Sweet Heat, or my Fez skin.

    <p align="left">
   <img width="500" alt="image-2024-05-26-153929846" src="https://github.com/user-attachments/assets/6755bf62-f292-426f-88e6-9771f8de55bf" />

 Timezone: (UTC -04:00)

-I am from the USA but I am also Irish & Ukrainian & some other stuff!
+I am from the USA, but I am also Irish & Ukrainian & some other stuff!

 I am active on Ponytown and Discord!

-As you can probably tell I LOVE Pinkie Pie & Mountain Dew!!
-My favorite flavor is Baja-Blast (Sugar free) - it tastes better when its sugar free ngl.
+As you can probably tell, I LOVE Pinkie Pie & Mountain Dew!!
+My favorite flavor is Baja-Blast (sugar-free) - it tastes better when it's sugar-free, ngl.

 <img width="200" alt="tumblr_7ff2efd74f8331fb8a110b638a7f8af5_0cfebffa_250" src="https://github.com/user-attachments/assets/a62a7c59-9a67-488b-b830-1fee38fd2252" />

-Im interested in criminals, psychology, murderers/murders & anything dealing with crimes because of my grandpa (RIP papa.)
-He did a lot of stuff involving all of that, he was a Grade 1 Detective (the highest grade you can be) in the New York police dept. then he served in the Army for 3 years before he became a Police Officer.
+I'm interested in criminals, psychology, murderers/murders & anything dealing with crimes because of my grandpa (RIP papa.)
+He did a lot of stuff involving all of that; he was a Grade 1 Detective (the highest grade you can be) in the New York police dept. Then he served in the Army for 3 years before he became a Police Officer.

 <p align="center">
 credit @lavendergalactic & anyone else on Tumblr for blinkies.